 With over 700 stores in six major shopping centers, two historic arcades, rooftop bars, over 1000 year-round events, this detour is bound to satisfy your window-shopping itch while enjoying Brisbane’s incredible weather.

 5 – Cruise the Brisbane River

 Give your feet a rest and enjoy a cruise along the Brisbane River for beautiful views of the city, parks and bridges.
-You could pay for one of the many river cruises available, but why pay when the CityHopper ferry is free?
+You could pay for one of the many Brisbane river cruises available, like a river cruise with lunch or sunset cruise.

-If you want to go further, you can pay a small fare price ($4.60) on the CityCat, which runs the same route as the CityHopper but has more stops.
+If you want to go further, you can pay a small fare on the CityCat, which runs the same route as the CityHopper but has more stops.
 CityCat tickets can be purchased at the ferry terminals or on the boat.

 We didn’t mind the small charge for convenience, so we opted for the CityCat boat from the Eagle Street Pier Ferry Terminal, which provided views of the Common House and Story Bridge.

 In a 20-minute ride, we passed CT White Park, Kangaroo Point Cliffs Park and Kangaroo Point Lookout, and the Botanic Gardens followed by passing under Goodwill Bridge leading to views of the South Bank and the Wheel of Brisbane on the left.

 From landing at the North Quay stop we wandered the walking (and biking) path underneath the M3 freeway for views of the museums across the river, and the Victoria, Kurilpa, William Jolly and Go Between bridges.

 Not bad for little money or for free if you take the CityHopper.